Our group of 23 volunteers from Portland Community College (PCC), ranging in age from 39 to 72, had arrived in Belize

 this!
 We’ve gotta do this!”
 Laughing and with a big grin, she

-dragged me over to the camera and, upon seeing us, Kent also broke into a smile.
+dragged me over to the camera and, upon seeing us, Kent also broke into a

+America.
 Come over and tell me about yourselves!”
 So Cecelia and

 I spent the next five minutes being interviewed on one of the most popular

-television shows in Belize, telling most everyone in Belize about ourselves and our work there.
+television shows in Belize, telling most everyone in Belize about ourselves

 Franklin hit, “Feel Like a Natural Woman.”
 I wisely declined their invitation to sing but I did make an audio recording

 of it.
 And so to commemorate our five minutes of fame, I’ve posted here a recording of our unforgettable Belizean Idol debut.

 group talked and laughed about it for days afterwards.
 So thanks, Kent.

 But next time, please ask Cecelia and not me!

 Above left: Later, the Blues Sisters (and Forrest) belted out "Feel